lucasbuschlinger/BachelorPraktikum/plugins/de/opendiabetes/vault/plugin/importer/odvdbjson/help.md

 -----
 The ODVDBJSONImporter plugin is an importer plugin which imports ODVDB data in the .json format.

-Data example
+Data
 -----
-The data needed by the ODVDBJSONImporter can be got from the Vault, i.e. by using the ODVDBJSONExporter and using its results.
+The data needed by the ODVDBJSONImporter can be fetched from the Vault, i.e. by using the ODVDBJSONExporter and using its results.

 Configuration
 -----